Select Page

 For the dinner meal, my first course to prepare and eat was Causa Rellena, followed by Ceviche, Lomo Saltado and for the fourth course, Picarones.
 You can also bring your own wine to the cooking class, adding even more fun.

-Even a bigger bonus though, which I did not get to do, is to explore the local market with the chef before a lunch class, starting at around 9:00 a.m.
-At the market, you will test food that you will help prepare later, and even have the chance to taste as many as thirty different kinds of fruit not grown in the United States.
-All this, as the chef is wielding a big knife and a bigger attitude, looking for just the right ingredients for your lunch.
+You can immerse yourself even deeper in the local culture by exploring the local market with the chef before a lunch class, which starts at 9:00 a.m.
+At the market, you will forage for the foods you’ll later prepare.
+You’ll also have the chance to taste as many as thirty different kinds of fruit not grown in the U.S. All this, as the chef is wielding a big knife and a bigger attitude, looking for just the right ingredients for your lunch.

 The chef here takes his job very seriously.